2017 Bryant STARTALK Chinese Language Teacher Program

 Location: Bryant University, Smithfield, Rhode Island

-This summer program is a 3-week intensive Chinese teaching training and practicum program.
+This summer program is a 3-week intensive Chinese teacher training and practice program.

-The targeted audiences are prospective and novice (0-2 years of teaching experience) Chinese teachers from public/private K-12 schools, teacher colleges or graduate programs, and heritage/community schools.
+The targeted audiences are future and current Chinese teachers (with little or no teaching experience) from public/private K-12 schools, teacher colleges or graduate programs, and heritage/community schools.
 Proficiency in Mandarin Chinese is required.

-- 3 graduate credits (optional) from Bryant University with STARTALK-subsidized discount tuition, recognized by Bryant's Master of Art in Teaching and Rhode Island teacher certification program
+- 3 graduate credits (optional) from Bryant University with STARTALK-subsidized discount tuition

 - Lectures and seminars by renowned scholars and experts